AlbertoRodrigues/Computer-Vision-Starwars/README.md

 7. Sklearn
 8. Scikit-image
 9. glob
-10. the
+10. os

-#### PyTorch was the main library used for deep learning while the others were mainly in image manipulation and image files.
+#### PyTorch was the main library used for deep learning while the others were mainly in image manipulation, image files and image visualization.

 ## There are two parts to this project: